cameronhudson8/infrastructure/README.md

 ## Setup

-1. To use this repo, an existing Google Cloud Storage (GCS) buckets needed.
+1. To use this repo, an existing Google Cloud Storage (GCS) bucket needed in order to store the Terraform state.
 You can create such a bucket with the following commands.
     ```
     ENV_NAME="staging"
     gcloud storage buckets create "gs://cameronhudson8-${ENV_NAME}-tf-state" \